ForNeVeR/praefectus/Readme.md

 Praefectus supports some small bits of multi-actor task management: you may mark your tasks as delegated to someone else, manage and control their work load and their schedules.
 Praefectus is still a personal task management application, not an enterprise one.
-But in our daily work/life, we often have to delegate some of the work, and Praefectus is made be aware of it.
+But in our daily work/life, we often have to delegate some work, and Praefectus is aware of it.

 ### Fun